 Welcome to MPTRAC!

-Massive-Parallel Trajectory Calculations (MPTRAC) is a state-of-the-art Lagrangian particle dispersion model designed to analyze atmospheric transport processes in the free troposphere and stratosphere.
+Massive-Parallel Trajectory Calculations (MPTRAC) is a Lagrangian particle dispersion model to analyze atmospheric transport processes in the free troposphere and stratosphere.
 Leveraging high-performance computing techniques, MPTRAC efficiently handles large-scale trajectory simulations, making it a powerful tool for both research and operational applications.

 Features